-Sony Mobile isn't the smartphone manufacturer you go to for a device that pushed boundaries.
-The company has been a stickler when it comes to design especially, but also things like display resolution, display panel and even software experience.
+Sony Mobile hasn't been the smartphone manufacturer to push boundaries recently.
+The company had been a stickler when it comes to design in recent years.

-Six months on from the Xperia XZ2 announcement and we finally have the Xperia flagship we've really been waiting for: please stand up for the excellent Xperia XZ3.
+Just six months on and we finally have the Xperia flagship we've really been waiting for: please stand up for the excellent Xperia XZ3.
 Here's why it's the surprise smartphone success for 2018...

 - IP65/68 waterproofing